ptrckqn/cepetro/src/pages/operations.md

     coast of Northwestern Poland.

-    > Following the award of the 'Wolin' Onshore/ Offshore License in Northeastern Poland CEP has successfully completed 2 seismic programs; an onshore 2D seismic program in late 2018 and in early June of 2019, an OBN based 3D seismic survey which is the first of its kind to be conducted in Poland.
+    > Following the award of the Wolin Onshore/ Offshore License in Northwestern Poland CEP has successfully completed 2 seismic programs; an onshore 2D seismic program in late 2018 and in early June of 2019, an OBN based 3D seismic survey which is the first of its kind to be conducted in Poland.

     More information on CEP's Polish activities can be found [here](/pl)